 Smokers are often warned of many health risks from cigarettes, but it can be a surprise for them that their stature and bone growth are also affected.

 Like alcohol, smoking does harm to bone growth in many aspects.
-Increases of cortisol in smokers will break the balance of hormones in the body, including estrogen that helps to build strong skeleton for both women and men.
+Increases in cortisol in smokers will break the balance of hormones in the body, including estrogen that helps to build a strong skeleton for both women and men.
 Besides reducing blood supply to bones, smoking hinders the absorption of vitamin D and calcium, causing higher risks of bone fractures.
 The bone-producing cells called osteoblasts are also damaged by nicotine, which slows bone growth and lowers bone mass.

 Adolescents and young adults who want to grow taller by a few more inches yet find it challenging to quit smoking may have more motivation to try harder now!

 4. Sedentary lifestyle